The door to a vibrant, future church in 2030 swings on the hinges of relational discipleship!

 - And… minimally transformed ministries will be likely casualties on the path to 2030.

-I came of leadership age in an era of “if you can preach, you can lead!”
+I came into leadership in an era of “if you can preach, you can lead!”
 Most folks today still equate a good talker with a good leader.
-(Being a good talker is still…ah…good…but not synonymous with leader.)
+(Being a good talker is still…good…but not synonymous with leader.)

 I saw great congregations built, at least in part, around great preachers.
 As much as I still value great preaching, and occasionally aspire to be one, there are two problems: